 - A lot of his gestures call attention to his unusually big and awkward-looking nose - tapping or pushing on the side for 'on the nose' or 'it's a secret', prodding it, pinching the bridge or the tip in frustration, stroking it in thought.... even the very few times he's being flirty he tends to do so by delicately touching his nose.

-- He would often step on his scarf by accident, which always makes him cross.
+- He would often step on his scarf, which always makes him cross.
 Often also traps it in the doors of the TARDIS, leading him opening the door, pulling the scarf in and then slamming the door behind him.

 - When entering a corridor or entering a room, he always strikes a pose, rushes in flapping all over the place or enters in some other weird way, with Tom Baker's aim being to 'never enter a room the same way twice'.
 This supposedly started from frustration with the lack of camera angle and lighting variation possible in most of the cheap sets The BBC used and the stereotypical Doctor Who fascination with substituting action with running down identical corridors, and so becomes very obvious in the more claustrophobic and corridor-based serials, like "Horror of Fang Rock".
 Since the Fourth Doctor is a massive Attention Whore and a ham to end all hams, it works really well.